The Problem with Today's Job Descriptions

 Most job descriptions are artifacts of a world where humans did all the work.
 They screen for production speed, framework familiarity, and years of experience.
 "5+ years of React."
 "Strong problem-solving skills."
 "Experience with Agile/Scrum."

 In the agentic era, these criteria are at best incomplete and at worst counterproductive.
-When agents can write code, generate designs, draft PRDs, and run tests — the human's value shifts from production to judgment.
-From doing to deciding.
-From making to evaluating.
+Agents write code, generate designs, draft PRDs, and run tests.
+The human's value is no longer in production.
+It's in judgment — deciding what to build, evaluating what came back, and owning what ships.

 Three Shifts in Every Role